michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0071.md

 - n: incorporation by joining or uniting
 - n: money set aside (as by a legislature) for a specific purpose
 ### Family
+- appropriation: appropriations+
-appropriation: appropriations+;appropriate: appropriable, appropriated, appropriately, appropriateness, appropriates, appropriating, appropriation, appropriative, appropriator, misappropriate;appropriator: appropriators;misappropriate: misappropriated, misappropriates, misappropriating, misappropriation;misappropriation: misappropriations
+- appropriate: appropriable, appropriated, appropriately, appropriateness, appropriates, appropriating, appropriation, appropriative, appropriator, misappropriate
+- appropriator: appropriators
+- misappropriate: misappropriated, misappropriates, misappropriating, misappropriation
+- misappropriation: misappropriations
 ### Examples
 - The 2016 law to again allow a wolf hunt also includes an appropriation.
 - The House Appropriations and Senate Finance committees will meet together on Wednesday.